Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Wendell Berry and The Peace of Wild Things
+Wendell Berry And A Summary of The Peace of Wild Things

 The Peace of Wild Things focuses on the personal reaction of an individual to the future state of the world brought about by current anxieties which can only be quelled by a visit to wild nature.